cbonoz/oceanapi/README.md

 # OceanAPI
 ---
-WIP (concept)

-Pitched for the network integration Ocean Protocol hackathon challenge.
+Prototype pitched for the network integration Ocean Protocol hackathon challenge.

 Turn any uploaded ocean dataset into a dynamic hosted API.